Keep reading for 10 Christmas gift giving ideas that can become yearly traditions.

 We wanted to create a system that was within our budget but also grew with our kids.
 You can buy a lot of toys for a 50 dollars for a 4 year old.
 50 bucks for a 14 year old doesn’t stretch as far.

 The four gift tradition is just one of many you can choose for your family.
 If you are searching for a gift giving tradition for your family, I have included 10 fun, practical, and meaningful Christmas gift giving traditions you can start this holiday season.

 This post contains affiliate links.
 If you click and make a purchase, we earn a commission at NO extra cost to you.
 For more information, please read my full disclosure policy.

 Doing a family gift is an excellent way to come together as a family for Christmas.
 It can be a big ticket item like a telescope, tv, or a new gaming system.
 Or something that adds to a family hobby like a tent for camping, or sporting equipment.

 Annual passes for the museum, zoo, theatre, and so on make great family gifts.
 Or go on a vacation for the ultimate experience.
-Our family gift last year was our trip to Florida.
+Our family gift in 2016 last year was a trip to Florida.